Snowflake-Labs/sfquickstarts/site/sfguides/src/devops_dcm_terraform_github/devops_dcm_terraform_github.md

 So now that you’ve got your first Snowflake CI/CD pipeline set up, what’s next?
 The software development life cycle, including CI/CD pipelines, gets much more complicated in the real-world.
 Best practices include pushing changes through a series of environments, adopting a branching strategy, and incorporating a comprehensive testing strategy, to name a few.

 #### Pipeline Stages
 In the real-world you will have multiple stages in your build and release pipelines.
 A simple, helpful way to think about stages in a deployment pipeline is to think about them as environments, such as dev, test, and prod.
-Your GitHub Actions workflow YAML file can be extended to include a stage for each of your environments.
-For more details around how to define stages, please refer to [Workflow syntax for GitHub Actions](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions).
+Your GitHub Actions workflow can be extended to include a stage for each of your environments.
+For more details around how to work with environments, please refer to [Environments](https://docs.github.com/en/actions/reference/environments) in GitHub.

 #### Branching Strategy
 Branching strategies can be complex, but there are a few popular ones out there that can help get you started.
 To begin with I would recommend keeping it simple with [GitHub flow](https://guides.github.com/introduction/flow/) (and see also [an explanation of GitHub flow by Scott Chacon in 2011](http://scottchacon.com/2011/08/31/github-flow.html)).
 Another simple framework to consider is [GitLab flow](https://about.gitlab.com/blog/2014/09/29/gitlab-flow/).